 Vizzini: Wait til I get going! [beat] Where was I?

-Shows up in 42 with a baseball announcer who declares that African-Americans are naturally faster runners than whites due to having a "naturally longer" heelbone.
+- Shows up in 42 with a baseball announcer who declares that African-Americans are naturally faster runners than whites due to having the advantage of a "naturally longer" heelbone.
 He gets mocked by his peers when Jackie Robinson hits a home run soon afterwards.

 "How did his longer heelbone help him do that?"